khayama/software/adding-ipv6-ubuntu-systems.md

     2607:f0d0:2001::1 lladdr 00:1b:0d:e6:57:c0 router REACHABLE
     root@server:~#

-If the neighbor cache shows a fe80 entry, one of the following conditions may apply:
+If the neighbor cache shows a fe80 entry, one of the following conditions can apply:
 - The  gateway is not set
 - The IP is not bound to the correct interface
 - The IP is not bound correctly to the public interface